Nico has a large library of voices. A laaaaaaaaarge library of voices. Here's a list of them and what tropes apply to them. note

 - Parking Problems: Extremely bad at parking in the Turbo Dismount series.

-- Pet the Dog: Tried to warn Phoenix about Fujisaki being a guy, until Maya threatened to kill him.
+- Tried to warn Phoenix about Fujisaki being a guy, until Maya threatened to kill him.

 - Rich Bitch: The Rich Bitch.
-So rich in fact that the Judge claims that him using Togami's credit card wouldn't make a dent in his fortune at all.
+So rich in fact that the Judge claims that him using Togami's credit card to repair the Council's building wouldn't make a dent in his fortune at all.